mrjackyliang/homebridge-adt-pulse/README.md

 ## Specifying the Synchronization Speed
 Typically, the plugin triggers every second to assess whether sync check signals or keep-alive signals should be dispatched.

-However, for older devices incompatible with newer OpenSSL versions (e.g. `v3.1`), this may result in consistent 100% CPU usage.
-To adjust the firing interval, use the following settings:
+However, for certain consumer routers, this plugin may induce a network slowdown, and on older devices incompatible with newer OpenSSL versions (`v3.1`), may result in sustained 100% CPU usage.
+In an attempt to address both issues, adjust the firing interval using the following settings:

 - For "Normal" operation speed, set the `speed` value to `1`.
 - For "Moderate" operation speed, set the `speed` value to `0.75`.
 - For "Slower" operation speed, set the `speed` value to `0.5`.
 - For "Slowest" operation speed, set the `speed` value to `0.25`.

 If the plugin does not operate under "Normal" mode, a warning will be issued on every startup, and this warning cannot be disabled.
-While an option is available to downgrade to the deprecated OpenSSL version (`v1.1.1`), it is not recommended.

 ## Specifying the Sensors
 In the past, this plugin would automatically detect sensors and dynamically manage their addition and removal based on its observations.